Capitoline Hill: Ancient history

 The Tabularium, located underground beneath the piazza and hilltop, occupies a building of the same name built in the 1st century BC to hold Roman records of state.
 The Tabularium looks out from the rear onto the Roman Forum.
 The main attraction of the Tabularium, besides the structure itself, is the Temple of Veiovis.

 During the lengthy period of ancient Rome, the Capitoline Hill was the geographical and ceremonial center.
-However, by the Renaissance, the former center was an untidy conglomeration of dilapidated buildings and the site of executions of criminals.
+However, by the Renaissance era, the former center was an untidy conglomeration of dilapidated buildings and the site of executions of criminals.

 Medieval history

 The church of Santa Maria in Aracoeli is adjacent to the square, located near where the ancient arx, or citadel, atop the hill it once stood.
 At its base are the remains of a Roman insula, with more than four storeys visible from the street.

 In the Middle Ages, the hill's sacred function was obscured by its other role as the center of the civic government of Rome, revived as a commune in the 12th century.
-The city's government was now to be firmly under papal control, but the Capitoline was the scene of movements of urban resistance, such as the dramatic scenes of Cola di Rienzo's revived republic.
+Rome's government was now firmly under papal control, but the Capitoline was the scene of movements of urban resistance, such as the dramatic scenes of Cola di Rienzo's revived republic.

 In 1144, a revolt by the citizens against the authority of the Pope and nobles led to a senator taking up his official residence on the Capitoline Hill.
-The senator's new palazzo turned its back on the ancient forum, beginning the change in orientation on the hill that Michelangelo would later accentuate.
+The senator's new palazzo turned its back on the ancient forum, beginning the change in orientation on the hill that Michelangelo later accentuated.
 A small piazza was laid out in front of the senator's palazzo, intended for communal purposes.
 In the middle of the 14th century, the guilds' court of justice was constructed on the southern end of the piazza.
-This would later house the Conservatori in the 15th century.
+This later housed the Conservatori in the 15th century.
 As a result, the piazza was already surrounded by buildings by the 16th century.